alb3rtuk/convoy/README.md

 ## Examples

-There is an examples directory where you can have a play with a whole bunch of little 'Escort' apps, from a very basic one with no options to more complex nested command suites with all the trimmings.
+There is an examples directory where you can have a play with a whole bunch of little 'Convoy' apps, from a very basic one with no options to more complex nested command suites with all the trimmings.
 Most of them call the `ExampleCommand` which lives in `examples/commands`.
 Have a read/play to learn, or just copy/paste bits straight into your apps.

 ## More In-Depth

 TODO

-## Command-Line Tools Built With Escort
+## Command-Line Tools Built With Convoy

-If you've used Escort to build a command-line tool that you have made publicly available, feel free to add a link to it here.
+If you've used Convoy to build a command-line tool that you have made publicly available, feel free to add a link to it here.

 * https://github.com/skorks/ppjson - pretty print your JSON on the command-line (works with JSON strings as well as files containing JSON, can uglify as well as pretty print)